GavinVasandani/CoT_KD_for_VLMs/README.md

 ### 3. `cot_inference_pipeline_scanqa.sh`

 Same structure as the Hypo3D pipeline but tailored for **ScanQA** data and image directories.
+Use this to run CoT distillation on a teacher-student VLM pair that will be fine-tuned for ScanQA task.

 #### Example: